 (3) The expenditure under subsection (1) must be reported to the Council as soon as practicable and the Council must amend the budget to include the expenditure.

-(4) Subsection (1) does not give the Chief Executive Officer the authority to borrow for the purpose of making an expenditure for an emergency purpose.
+(4) Subsection (1) does not give the executive director the authority to borrow for the purpose of making an expenditure for an emergency purpose.